 Bruins beat Rangers in OT as win streak hits 6

 David Krejci scored 1:40 into overtime as the Boston Bruins rallied from two goals down to beat the visiting New York Rangers 3-2 on Friday afternoon.
 David Pastrnak tied the score in the third period, and Sean Kuraly also scored as the Bruins ran their winning streak to six games.
-Jaroslav Halak stopped 26 shots in net.
+Jaroslav Halak stopped 26 shots.

 Pavel Buchnevich and Filip Chytil scored for the Rangers, who had their three-game winning streak end.
 Henrik Lundqvist made 24 saves.
 Krejci went top shelf for the game-winner in overtime after Pastrnak crashed the net to draw in the defense.
 Halak also earned an assist on the goal.

-Pastrnak tied the score at 2 at 4:27 of the third period off a play that came together when he couldn't finish a partial breakaway.
-Krejci later fed him the puck to the left circle, and Pastrnak snapped it home for his league-leading 24th goal.
+Pastrnak tied the score at 2 at 4:27 of the third period off a play that came together when he couldn]t finish a partial breakaway.
+Krejci later fed the puck to the left circle, and Pastrnak snapped it home for his league-leading 24th goal.
 At the time, the Bruins were without top scorer Brad Marchand, who spent the shift in the locker room for an undisclosed reason.
-Marchand eventually returned, and Boston later killed off a high-sticking double minor on Par Lindholm with just over seven minutes remaining on the way to overtime.
+Marchand eventually returned, and Boston later killed off a high-sticking double minor on Par Lindholm with just more than seven minutes remaining in regulation.

 --Field Level Media